Integration

 Transport & Coordination

-Where actions move between components — API gateways, service meshes, message queues.
-Stronger enforcement than formation, but still bypassable.
-Not the final point of consequence.
+Where actions move between components: API gateways, service meshes, tool proxies, and queues.
+This layer can enforce a route, but it is not always the final point of consequence.

 ExecutionAuthoritative Layer